Hoshaiah/demo-commit/cs-facts.md

 - **2025-11-07:** There are exactly 1024 bytes in a kibibyte (KiB), but 1000 in a kilobyte (kB).
 - **2025-11-08:** Floating-point can't represent 0.1 exactly, which is why 0.1 + 0.2 != 0.3 in most languages.
 - **2025-11-08:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.
+- **2025-11-08:** Git stores snapshots, not diffs; identical file contents are stored only once via content hashing.